Updated August 2, 2021

 Who Should Get Tested

-If you are getting tested because you had close contact with someone who has COVID-19, it’s best if you wait 3-4 days after you were together before taking a test.
+If you are getting tested because you had close contact with someone who has COVID-19, it’s best if you wait at least 4 days after you were together before taking a test.
 The test may not work if you get tested too soon.
 You should stay home and away from others while you wait.
+How long should you stay home?

 Where to Get Tested